-New permitted development rights
+New permitted development right

 Historically, permitted development rights, or PD rights for short, were probably most talked about in residential circumstances.
-They avoided the headache of submitting full planning permission for changes that would add value to a residential property such as single-story extension, loft conversion and changing internal layouts.
+They avoided the headache of submitting full planning permission for changes that would add value to a residential property such as single-storey extension, loft conversion and changing internal layouts.

-This residential concept applied to commercial property is set to be a game changer in rebuilding Britain’s struggling high streets and housing shortage.
+This residential concept applied to commercial property is set to be a game-changer in rebuilding Britain’s struggling high streets and housing shortage.

 What is Class E?